MakerBogans/EurekaProbe/README.md

 # EurekaProbe
 The EurekaProbe is a PCB based microswitch probe for CoreXY 3D printers.
 This project takes inspiration from [Klicky](https://github.com/jlas1/Klicky-Probe/), [Euclid](https://github.com/nionio6915/Euclid_Probe) and [QuickDraw](https://github.com/Annex-Engineering/Quickdraw_Probe).

-The aim of this project is to synthetsise some of the best ideas from those other projects and distill them into a highly reliable, simple, robust, cost effective and easy to source alternative.
+The aim of this project is to synthesise some of the best ideas from those other projects and distill them into a highly reliable, simple, robust, cost effective and easy to source alternative.

 EurekaProbe is initially developed to be paired with the [DirtyBird](https://github.com/MakerBogans/dirtybird) toolhead for Voron CoreXY printers, however can be adapted to to all other toolheads (AfterBurner, StealthBurner, etc).